hygraph/rich-text/README.md

-# Rich Text Renderer
+# Rich Text Helpers

-Render GraphCMS Rich Text documents in your application easily.
+A set of companion packages for GraphCMS's Rich Text Field

 ## ✨ Packages